Watermelon stereotype: Contemporary usage

 Use of this stereotype started to die down around the 1950s, and had mostly vanished by 1970, although its continued power as a stereotype could still be recognized in films such as Watermelon Man (1970), The Watermelon Woman (1996), and Bamboozled (2001).

+During the CBS telecast of Game 5 of the 1981 NBA Finals, network analyst Rick Barry drew controversy by jokingly describing his African American colleague Bill Russell as "look[ing] like some fool over there with that big watermelon grin" when an old photo of the latter as part of the 1956 United States men's Olympic basketball team appeared onscreen.
+While Barry disavowed being aware of the possible racial overtones of the comment and Russell stated that he believed him, CBS did not renew his contract the following season.

 Watermelons also provided a theme for many racial jokes in the 2000s.
 In 2002, British journalist (and later prime minister) Boris Johnson alluded to "piccaninies" with "watermelon smiles" in a Telegraph article about then-prime minister Tony Blair visiting West Africa, a description widely criticized as racist and out of touch.

 Those with racist beliefs against African Americans frequently hold up watermelons during rallies, among other things; imagery of Barack Obama consuming watermelon was subject of viral emails circulated by political opponents during the 2008 Obama presidential campaign.
 After his election to the US presidency, watermelon-themed imagery of Obama continued to be created and endorsed.
 In February 2009, Los Alamitos Mayor Dean Grose resigned (albeit temporarily) after forwarding to the White House an email displaying a picture of the White House lawn planted with watermelons.
 Grose said that he was not aware of the watermelon stereotype.
 Other controversies included a statue of Obama holding a watermelon in Kentucky in 2012 and a 2014 editorial cartoon in the Boston Herald asking if Obama has tried watermelon-flavored toothpaste.